Educational Leadership Certificate Curriculum

 Program Outcomes

 Loyola University Maryland's program is aligned to the code of regulations as identified by the the Maryland State Department of Education.
-Participants must have 27 months of satisfactory teaching performance on a professional certificate or satisfactory performance as a certified specialist as defined in the COMAR regulations to receive the approved Administrator I program stamp.
+Participants must have 27 months of effective teaching performance or effective performance as a certified specialist and provide proof of the successful completion of a 3 credit special education course.

 Upon completion of this program, students will be able to: